 Notice of Award (NOA) - Document, sent by ORPA, to PI, DA and SRA containing specific details about the terms and conditions of award.

 Obligated Funds - Monies that are unexpended but encumbered at the end of a funding period to cover known obligations.
 If the grantor permits, they may be carried forward to the next funding period.

 Off Campus Rate -A lower F&A rate applied to sponsored research projects or portions of projects per the University's Off Campus Policy.
 The reduced rate excludes certain components of the institutions federally negotiated rate.
 Requests for the off campus rate should be directed to ORPA.

 Office of Research and Project Administration (ORPA) - A department in the Office of the Dean for Research.
-They are the administrative arm of the University Research Board and carries our policies set by the Board.
+They are the administrative arm of the University Research Board and carries out policies set by the Board.
 ORPA's primary responsibilities include providing grant and contract administration for research and instructional projects funded by external sponsors.

 Patent - Exclusive right granted by the government for any "new and useful process, machine manufacture composition of matter or any new and useful improvement thereof.